MastectomyWhen you’re going through breast cancer, you need support from a specialist team in comfortable facilities

 We understand that going through breast cancer treatment, or undergoing a procedure such as a mastectomy, is a difficult time for you.
-Our Specialist breast cancer care team, including a Macmillan Breast Cancer Nurse Specialist, are here to support you throughout your stay and the procedure, ensuring you are well looked after and as comfortable as possible.
+The Specialist breast cancer care team, including a Macmillan Breast Cancer Nurse Specialist, are here to support you throughout your stay and the procedure, ensuring you are well looked after and as comfortable as possible.

 Supporting you on the steps to becoming cancer free